smurfix/owslave/HOWTO.md

 ## Quick intro

-First, edit `world.cfg`.
+First, look at `world.cfg`.
 This is a YAML-formatted file.
+Its structure is reasonably obvious.
+Hopefully.

+Now copy `sample.cfg`.
+We'll use `project.cfg` subsequently; you should probably use the actual name of your project.

-Aou'll need to edit the `env` section and tell it which programmer you use.
+Edit the `env` section and tell it which programmer you use.

-Then, add your slaves to the "devices" section.
+Then, add your slaves to the `devices` section.

 Let's say you want to use three ports of an ATmega88: a PWM output on pin B0, a counter input on B1, and an alarm input on B2.
 Let's call your slave